-Workers’ Compensation for Florida Businesses
+Workers’ Compensation Insurance in Florida

 If the Florida employer does not comply with a stop-work order, the action could result in criminal charges.
-You could also be subject to a stop-work order if payroll is understated or concealed, employees’ duties are misrepresented/concealed, or there is any attempt to avoid paying workers’ compensation insurance premiums.
+You could also be subject to a stop-work order if payroll is understated or concealed to avoid coverage requirements or employees’ duties are misrepresented to avoid paying workers’ compensation insurance premiums.

 What types of injuries are covered with workers’ comp insurance in Florida?

 Florida state law also determines what types of injuries are covered by workers’ compensation insurance, but there are general guidelines that can help you understand what typically qualifies for a workers’ comp claim:

 - The injury did not result from intentional self-harm, drug or alcohol use, or fighting.

 - The injury occurred during work that falls within the “course and scope” of employment.

 - The injury resulted from long-term occupational hazards, such as repetitive motion or exposure to chemicals.

 - The work accelerated a preexisting condition.

 If an employee gets into a fender bender on their way home from work after they’ve clocked out, that’s unlikely to qualify for workers’ comp.
 However, worker’s comp is not just about preventing workplace accidents.
 When you think of work-related injuries, you probably think of one-time events — but damage can occur over a long period of time.
 As long as the injury or illness is clearly associated with the employee’s work responsibilities, it may be eligible for a claim, and you will want your company to be protected.